Seminar in Computer Science (CS 4960)

 variety of solid sources, including the ones you listed in your approved

-leave stuff out.
-Synthesize and summarize the knowledge you gained
+proposal.
+Synthesize and summarize the knowledge you gained from the

 subject matter - what you think, feel, and wonder about it.
 What

 interesting questions did your research answer?
 What interesting

 - Turn in your written report one week in advance of your presentation

 date.
 Give one copy to me, and a copy to each member of the class, so

 that all members can review the information before the talk.
 Your report

 must be double-spaced, have wide margins, and have a font size of

 12 or greater.
 You must deliver a hard copy to me no later than one week